denistsoi/franklinchen.github.io/source/_posts/2013-09-04-my-second-meeting-of-the-steel-city-ukuleles.markdown

 I'm still using the loaner banjolele, because the intonation of my Lanikai soprano ukulele is too far off (eventually I should figure out how to fix it).

-I returned Linda's electric tenor and she lent me another instrument, an inexpensive concert ukulele.
+I returned Linda's electric tenor and she lent me another instrument, an inexpensive concert ukulele (pictured):

+{% img /images/steel-city-ukuleles-shirt.jpg Franklin wearing Steel City Ukuleles shirt %}

  It's been a good thing for me to try out different instruments, before I buy a concert sized ukulele of my own, which I should do soon, because just a week ago, I signed up to perform in a gig!

+## Small group and solo playing

+What has been really inspiring and was seeing some of the members of the group volunteer to sing and play something they wanted to share with the rest of us.
+I enjoy appreciating the vulnerability and individuality of soloing.

+For example, Heidi, Amber, and Sunny performed a song as a trio, with beautiful ukulele playing and singing in harmony.

+{% img /images/heidi-amber-sunny.jpg Heid, Amber, and Sunny %}

 ## I decided to perform before I was ready